This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 What qualifications do proofreaders need?

 Generally, you don’t need qualifications (e.g., degree, certification) to be a proofreader.
-But experience and/or a degree is a requirement for some jobs.
+But experience and/or a degree is required for some jobs.
 What proofreaders do need is the skill set to do the job well.

 You can learn these skills by taking a thorough proofreading class, like the ones mentioned in this article.
 I penned a post about proofreader qualifications if you’d like more info.